-Housing markets are by their nature very localised.
-Households often make strategic housing decisions within very narrow geographic boundaries.
-These choices are often conditioned by proximity to family, friends, amenities, infrastructure and employment opportunities and a considerable literature has built up considering housing location choice determinants (Curran et al., 1982; Freedman and Kern, 1997).
+conditioned by proximity to family, friends, amenities, infrastructure and employment opportunities and a considerable literature has built up considering housing location choice determinants (Curran et al., 1982; Freedman and Kern, 1997).
 With proximity to employment a strong factor, this can lead to particularly strong housing pressures building near major urban centres.
 In Ireland, Dublin and the surrounding commuter counties would be subject to particular constraints and it could be expected that housing payment costs would be higher in absolute terms in these areas.

 To explore the spatial dimension in the distribution of housing payments, this section presents a number of heatmaps which depict geographically the differences across the country in housing payments in the mortgage and private rental markets.
-Given the data available in SILC, the analysis is presented at a NUTS III regional level, which covers the following regions: Border, West, Midland, Mid-East, Dublin, South-East, South-West, and Mid-West.
+Given the data available in the SILC, the analysis is presented at a NUTS III regional level, which covers the following regions: Border, West, Midlands, Mid-East, Dublin, South-East, South-West, and Mid-West.

-Figure 4a presents the regional variation in the level of MRTI for 2015-2016.10 MRTIs are highest in Dublin and the Mid-East; the areas with the highest house prices.
+Figure 4a presents the regional variation in the level of MRTI for 2014-2015.
+MRTIs are highest in Dublin, the Mid-East and the South-West regions which would be the areas with the highest house prices.
 For the rental market, the average RTI per region is presented in Figure 4b.
 The highest average RTI levels can be seen in Dublin, followed by the Mid-East.
-This is not unexpected as the strongest initial economic recovery occurred in the Dublin region.
-The lowest rental price-to-income levels were in the Border, Midland and Mid-West regions.
+This is not unexpected as the strongest initial economic recovery occurred in the Dublin region, particularly in 2015.
+The lowest rental price to income levels were in the Border region and the Mid-West.